-The same study reveals that these industries’ adoption of BI tools was spurred by the need to improve the areas of executive management, operations and sales.
-Meanwhile for 2019, a Business Application Research Center study points at quality management as the most important area where industries are looking to improve on.
+The same study reveals that these industries’ adoption of BI tools was spurred by the need to improve the areas of executive management, operations, and sales.
+Meanwhile, for 2019, a Business Application Research Center study pointed at quality management as the most important area where industries are looking to improve on.
 The quality of data and the context and insight it provides takes precedence over the sheer volume of data made available for analysis.
 The increasing importance that users place on visualization is reflected by its occupying the next position.
 It makes sense, as it has always been noted that without a simplifying tool, all that data simply means nothing to users who are not technically strong in that area.

 Sisense is known and considered as one of the leaders in business intelligence.
 It’s a business analytics software company founded in 2004 with products that specialize in the analysis of big data.
 It has both back-end and front-end for non-technical users to analyze large volumes of data sets from multiple sources powered by in-chip technology and for creating visualizations (such as reports and dashboards) on any device including mobile devices, respectively.